What’s My Alter Ego? (find your alter ego in 5 steps)

 Once you know why you’re creating an alter ego and where you’re starting from, it’s time to get creative.

-So this next step is to brainstorm ideal traits and characteristics that you want your alter ego to embody.
-It can help to organize your traits into categories.
+It helps to organize your traits into categories.
 For example, one bucket for emotional traits, one for style and one for habits.

-There’s no right or wrong answers, but here are some tips for finding clarity:
+There’s no right or wrong answers, but here are some tips:

 Meditate on it